Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 - Disclaimers:
   - This is a project that I worked on as my diploma thesis.
   - In this README I provide some basic information to get a better idea of the project.
-  - **For more information about the theory behind this algorithm please read these pappers!**
+  - **For more information about the theory behind this algorithm please read the pappers:**
+              1. Pappers/1.
+An Efficient Strongly Connected Components.pdf
+              2. Pappers/2.
+Fault Tolerant Subgraph for Single Source Reachability.pdf
 - **Assumption:** The out-degree of all vertices in the input graph G is at most two.

 - The algorithm for computing SCCs in a fault tolerant environment crucially uses the concept of a k-fault tolerant reachability subgraph (k-FTRS) which is a sparse